Cleveland Clinic logo

 Double outlet right ventricle (DORV) describes a heart with two major arteries linking to its right ventricle (heart chamber).
 Normally, only one of these arteries connects to each ventricle.
 The double link is a rare, congenital (since birth) heart issue.
 Surgery repairs the problem, but children born with DORV need lifelong follow-up care.

-When you have double outlet right ventricle, two major arteries, instead of one, link to the right ventricle of your heart.
+When you have double outlet right ventricle, two major arteries instead of one link to the right ventricle of your heart.

-Double outlet right ventricle (DORV) is an abnormal heart condition in which two major arteries (instead of one) connect to your right ventricle or heart chamber.
+Double outlet right ventricle (DORV) is an abnormal heart issue in which your pulmonary artery and aorta connect to your right ventricle.
+In a typical heart, only one of them (pulmonary artery) connects there.
 This is a congenital heart condition, which means you’re born with it.

 Advertisement